rutu-sh/offline-handwritten-kannada-character-recognition/README.md

 - Dataset consists of 47 classes representing each base character of Kannada Abiguda
 - Each class has 400 samples
-- 24 classes used as Training Set
+- 24 classes used as Training Set (the base set)
-- 12 classes used as Test Set
+- 12 classes used as Test Set (the novel set)
-- 11 classes used as Validation Set
+- 11 classes used as Validation Set (the validation set)
 - The images were rescaled to 84x84 pixels and converted to RGB.

 ### 1.1 The base set